Expertise

 Your team has done it: a ground-breaking medical device that impresses in terms of function and form is ready for the market.
 After years of hard work, you have created and approved a product that not only improves patients' quality of life, but also makes everyday work in the healthcare sector easier.
 A milestone you can be proud of.
 But how do you protect this innovation from imitators?

 The answer is: through design patents.
 They provide you with the legal framework to protect the external appearance of your product and prevent competitors from copying your design.
-In medical design in particular, where function and form are often inextricably linked, the focus is usually one-sidedly on obtaining technical property rights - although design protection is much easier and less expensive to obtain and is therefore indispensable.
+In medical design in particular, where function and form are often inextricably linked, the focus is usually one-sidedly on obtaining technical property rights - although design protection is much easier and less expensive to obtain and is therefore virtually indispensable, especially in combination with technical property rights such as patents.

 What is a design patent?

-A design patent (or in German: eingetragenes Design) is an industrial property right and protects the external appearance of a product - its shape, graphic layout, arrangement of elements and all aesthetic features.
+A design patent (or in German law: registered design, or at EU level: Community design) is an industrial property right and protects the external appearance of a product - its shape, the graphic layout, the arrangement of the elements and all aesthetic features.
 Unlike technical patents, which focus on the function of a product, a design patent exclusively protects the visual design.
 A good example from medical technology is the design of modern ventilators such as the Elisa von Löwenstein: the user interface, the housing design and the intuitive operability are decisive for the market success and make the devices unique.
 These visual aspects can be protected with a design patent.

 Differences between design patents and technical patents